MicrosoftDocs/azure-devops-docs/docs/repos/git/auth-overview.md

 >[!IMPORTANT]
 > - We don't recommend using alternate credentials.
-> - Azure DevOps Server does not support alternate credentials.
+> - Azure DevOps Server doesn't support alternate credentials.
 > - The username specified for the alternate credentials must be unique within that user's Azure DevOps Services organization.

 Create an alternate username and password to access your Git repository using alternate credentials.